 Abstract:

-Objective To investigate the current research landscape, hotspots, and frontiers in the relationship between oral microbiota and digestive system diseases.
+Objective To delineate the current research landscape, emerging hotspots, and frontiers regarding the relationship between the oral microbiome and digestive system diseases.

-Methods A comprehensive search was conducted using the Web of Science Core Collection database with the themes of "oral microbiota" and "digestive system diseases."
-Data mining and analysis were performed using VOSviewer, CiteSpace, and the "bibliometrix" package in R.
+Methods We retrieved publications from the Web of Science Core Collection database using topic-specific queries on "oral microbiome" and "digestive diseases."
+Bibliometric analysis was performed using VOSviewer, CiteSpace, and the "bibliometrix" package in R for data mining and visualization.

 Conclusions Research in this field demonstrates high activity and diversity.
 Studies on the associations of oral microbiota with gut microbiota, IBD, and digestive system tumors (particularly esophageal, gastric, pancreatic, and colorectal cancers) remain prominent.
 Future studies should prioritize elucidating underlying mechanisms and innovating in biomarker discovery and application.
 However, insufficient collaboration and resource-sharing among institutions currently hinder progress in this field.